 A minimum of 120 credit hours with an average of at least two grade points per credit hour is required for a BA MS degree.
 At least 45 credit hours of the student’s work must be taken at the upper-class level (S&T courses numbered 200 or above).

 All students in the BA MS program will complete the general education requirements below and generally comply with the requirements for the BA degree.
-To wit:

 GENERAL EDUCATION REQUIREMENTS

 Basic Skills and Concepts (30 credits)